hse09021/hse09021/README.md

   * **Gave a presentation in 2020 KSAS Fall Conference Organized Session.\
     Research Activity: \<Design of Cansat with Landing Direction Control System\>**
-  * **President of Korea Aerospace Research Institute Award (3rd Place) in 2020 CanSat Competition from KAIST High School Session.**
+  * **President of Korea Aerospace Research Institute Award (3rd Place) in 2020 CanSat Competition High School Session from KAIST.**
   * **Participated in 2020 IBM Call for Code Korea Hackathon.**
  </details>